partcoffee/partcoffee.github.io/about.md

 permalink: /about/
 ---

 My name is Magnus Skare.
-I was born and raised in Northern Norway, and I'm currently working and stuyding in Winchester, UK.
+I was born and raised in Northern Norway, and I'm currently working and studying in Winchester, UK.
 I'm a designer of sorts, but I also enjoy the code that goes behind it - so product/UX designer sounds about right.

 This website is where I share thoughts, ideas, ongoing projects and work.
 Consider it my professional playground.